gunningjoshua/Projects/README.md

 ## Welcome!

 Thank you for visiting my projects repository.
-My name is Joshua Gunning, and I’m passionate about applying data science, economics, and statistical modeling to uncover meaningful insights.
+My name is Joshua Gunning, and I’m passionate about applying data science and economics to uncover meaningful insights.
 This repository showcases a curated set of projects that reflect my technical skills, analytical thinking, and interest in data-driven problem solving.

 Each project combines real-world datasets with statistical tools, predictive modeling, and clear interpretation.
 Feel free to explore the folders below for full notebooks, code, and results.